Tourism Industry Activation and Reef Protection Initiative a Splashing Success

-- Reef intervention and conservation activities under existing Marine Park permits (e.g. coral gardening, macro-algae removal and crown-of-thorns starfish control)
+- Reef intervention and conservation activities under existing Marine Park permits (such as coral gardening, macro-algae removal and controlling the population of coral-eating crown-of-thorns starfish).

-- Capturing of real-time imagery of the Reef and operational activities to be used in the development of education and communication materials.
-These materials will be used to educate people about the beauty of the Reef and the need for its protection.
-They will also be used to support domestic and international tourism campaigns in post COVID-19 recovery.
+- Capturing real-time imagery of the Reef and operational activities to be used in developing education and communication materials that educate people about the beauty of the Reef and the need for its protection.